lakshmidurga-05/data_ingestion_tool/README.md

   - **Import:** Read a CSV file and insert its data into a specified ClickHouse table.
 - **Schema Discovery:**
   - List available tables and columns from the ClickHouse database.
+- **Data Preview (Optional):**
+  - Preview the first 100 rows of a CSV file before performing a full data import.
+- **(Optional Bonus) Multi-Table Join:**
+  - Supports the possibility of joining data from multiple tables (pseudocode provided).

 ---

 ## Prerequisites